liyanafzl/TasksFantacode/Reports/Report_week11.md

      ```
      	BindingContext = "{StaticResource MainViewModel}"
 	```
-  * But this method cannot be used in cases where the view model constructor is parameterized.
+  * But the above method cannot be used in cases where the view model constructor is parameterized.
 This is where ViewModelLocator is used.
 	* To use ViewModelLocator , create a new folder named Configuration --> add new class named ViewModelLocator -->make it public -->add a property of type MainViewModel --> in the constructor create an instance of the view model.
 	* In App.xaml, change the code as follows:
 	```